It’s SUMMER FUN Out Here!

 Yes, … To have your child added to the waitlist, use the link at the bottom of the page within the registration system or contact:

-If you need to pick up your child early from camp, please give a note to the team member who escorts your child from the car at morning drop-off, and we will accommodate your early pick up at the Air Products Environmental Education Center.
+If you need to pick up your child early from camp, please let staff know in writing by giving a note to the team member who escorts your child from the car at morning drop-off, and we will accommodate your early pick up at the Air Products Environmental Education Center.

 Yes.
 All educators require a clear criminal background check, child abuse clearance, and FBI fingerprint check.